 Hackney City Farm might not be the biggest or best maintained urban farm in London, but it’s definitely very charming!
-We really enjoy the laid back vibe in the East End during weekends and often combine a visit to the farm with one or more of the markets in the area.
+We love the friendly East End vibe and usually combine it with a visit to one of the local markets.

 Hackney city farm dates back to 1984 and is a true community farm created to let locals and children get a taste (or sniff) of rural countryside life in the middle of the city.
 These days, the farm attracts locals, as well as a lot of visitors, and even if they don’t have the biggest range of animals you can find essential ones like pigs, donkeys and goats.
 We really like the ducks (and the ducklings in particular of course), geese as well as the chickens which are roaming freely around the farm courtyard adding to the laid back feeling.